-From law clerks to staff attorneys to federal public defenders to in-house counsel at the Administrative Office, the federal Judiciary provides diverse and rewarding careers for new and experienced attorneys.
+The federal Judiciary provides diverse and rewarding careers for new and experienced attorneys, from law clerks to staff attorneys to federal public defenders to in-house counsel at the Administrative Office of the U.S. Courts.

 Staff Attorney and Law Clerk